-I spotted this savoury biscotti recipe in a much coveted baking book of mine: ‘Home Bakes’ by Carolie de Koster, endorsed by Golden Cloud and published by Lannice Snyman Inc. So its just gotta be good.
+I spotted this savoury biscotti recipe in a much-coveted baking book of mine: ‘Home Bakes’ by Carolie de Koster, endorsed by Golden Cloud and published by Lannice Snyman Inc. So it’s just gotta be good.
 Which it is.
-There is something I trust implicitly about a book that is sponsored by a large flour milling company, thus entrenched in baking, much like my other favorite South African baking book: ‘The Snowflake Book of baking”
+There is something I trust implicitly about a book that is sponsored by a large flour milling company, thus entrenched in baking, much like my other favourite South African baking book: ‘The Snowflake Book of baking”

 I was very fortunate to receive a jar of smoked chilli flakes on Saturday from a connection who purchased these in the US.
 I was bowled over by the smell and felt immediately inspired to bake something from which these smokey little flecks could shine.

 I took Carolie’s savoury biscotti recipe which has capers and made a few changes.

 - 100g butter, room temp, soft and cubed

 - 350g cake flour (original recipe is 300g, but the dough was way too sticky as the tomato is more watery than dry herbs or capers)

 - 1ml black pepper (a good grind)

 - 60ml / about half a chopped tomato (original recipe had 60ml capers which I think would be awesome, but here I wanted the chilli to dominate)

 - 2 tsp smoked chilli flakes (you could also use regular flakes)

 - 100ml milk